romanthapa8848/notesfinity/content/notes/neb/business-studies11/office-management/indexing.md

 Metadata, or descriptive data about documents, plays a crucial role in electronic indexing.
 Metadata can include the document's title, author, keywords, creation date, and other relevant information that aids in efficient search and retrieval.

-**Example**: Metadata for a PDF might include the title "Q1 Financial Report," the author "John Doe," and keywords like "financial report," "quarter 1," and "2024."
+**Example**: Metadata for a PDF might include the title "Q1 Financial Report," the author "John Doe," and keywords like "financial report", "quarter 1", and "Year".

 ### 4. **Search Engine Optimization (SEO)**